reserve-protocol/protocol/contracts/proto0/README.md

 - StakingPool: An insurance staking pool that doubles as a tradeable ERC-20 staking derivative.
 Distributes RSR dividends and seizes RSR to pay for default.
 - Manager: The coordinator of the entire system.
 Has authority over RToken and StakingPool.
 Performs auctions, detects default, and controls the exchange rate between RToken and BUs.
 - Vault: Issues an accounting token called a BU (Basket Unit) and maintains an immutable basket definition.
 Multiple vaults per system.
-- Faucet: Drips RToken back to the Manager at a slow rate.
+- Furnace: Permisionless.
+Accepts batches to be burnt over a time period and block-by-block allows burning.
 - Oracle: Provides a simple unified interface for the Compound/Aave oracle.
 - Collateral: Immutable wrapper-contracts for cTokens/aTokens/fiatcoins that the Manager leverages as a single unified interface for our collateral tokens.